 6.3.
-Final Query Formulation
+Final query formulation

 Spatial and trajectory queries are specified in separate windows through the user interface.
 Each of these specifications forms a subquery, and these subqueries may be combined in the final query formulation window.
 This window contains all the specified subqueries, as well as the object-appearance relations for each object.
 Users can combine subqueries by logical operators (and, or) and temporal predicates (before, during, etc.).
 Except for the logical operator not, all temporal and logical operators are binary.
 After applying operators to subqueries, a new query is augmented to the list, and hierarchical combinations become possible.
-After the final query is formed, it can be sent to the query server.
-Furthermore, any subquery of the final query may also be sent to the query server at any time to obtain partial results if requested.
+After the final query may also be sent to the query server at any time to obtain partial results if requested.

-For an example query formulation using the visual subqueries in Figs. 4 and 5, the final query in textual form is given as where $T_a$ and $T_b$ denote the query trajectories of a and b, respectively, and $S_1$ is given as overlap(b,a) AND east(b,a) AND overlap(c,b) AND southeast(c,b) AND disjoint(c,a) AND behind(b,c) AND southeast(c,a) AND samelevel(a,b).
+For an example query formulation using the visual subqueries in figures 4 and 5, the final query in textual form is given as appear(a) AND appear(b) AND appear(c) AND finishes(S_1 , before(T_a , T_b))